jbarson/mandogit/readme.md

 ## This is **another** new Line

-I too am a line of code, so there!
+I too am a line of code, so there!!!!!